 - Where the Council acts as an agent, it has no control of the grant scheme and is effectively working on behalf of Government, therefore the amount of income and expenditure relating to these grants does not show in the Council's accounts.
-During 2021/22 the Revenues and Benefits team paid out 1,638 grants totalling £9.9m (compared to 8,000 grants totaling £41.5m in 2020/21), under the agent arrangement - Where the Council acted as a principal, and therefore had an element of discretion over the awarding of the grant, the Council's Economic and Development Team administered the grants.
-During 2021/22, they processed 526 grants totalling £1.7m (compared to 2,402 grants totalling £4.9m in 2020/21); this is shown as income and expenditure within Economic Development and is reported within the Corporate Policy, Economic Development and Communications row within the Comprehensive Income and Expenditure Statement) CIES.
+During 2021/22 the Revenues and Benefits team paid out 1,638 grants totalling £9.9m (2019/20: 8,000 grants totaling £41.5m), under the agent arrangement - Where the Council acted as a principal, and therefore had an element of discretion over the awarding of the grant, the Council's Economic and Development Team administered the grants.
+During 2021/22, they processed 526 grants totalling

+£1.6m (2019/20: 2,402 grants totalling £4.9m); this is shown as income and expenditure within Economic Development and is reported within the Corporate Policy, Economic Development and Communications row within the Comprehensive Income and Expenditure Statement) CIES.